kwur/new-kwur-site/_posts/2023-10-24-KWUR-In-Conversation-With-Canary-Room.md

 layout: post
 ---

-The power of the internet was in full effect when our DJ Matteo Hain brought my attention to the upcoming debut album of Canary Room: the musical project of Portland-based singer-songwriter Maddy Heide.
+The power of the internet was in full effect when our DJ Mateo Hain brought my attention to the upcoming debut album of Canary Room: the musical project of Portland-based singer-songwriter Maddy Heide.